ctomasrodriguez/cypress-cucumber-e2e-samples/README.md

 A basic example with Given - When - Then and showing how to pass data to the steps

+## Shared Steps

+An example showing how to build features using shared steps.

+All shared by default must be included in the _common_ subfolder, in this example _cypress/integration/common_

 ## Login

 I have this example where I have one feature with two scenarios: valid login and invalid login.